olegush/cinemas_site_websockets/README.md

 # Cinemas Site
-The script displays movies in Saint Petersburg cinemas, sorted by IMDB rating.
-Current schedule parses from afisha.ru.
-This is websocket-based version of <a href="https://github.com/olegush/25_cinemas_site">the site</a>.
+The script displays movies on show in Saint Petersburg cinemas with KinoPoisk and IMDB ratings.
+Movies schedule parses from [kinoafisha.info](https://kinoafisha.info).
+Based on [Trio WebSocket](https://trio-websocket.readthedocs.io/en/stable/)

 # How to Install